 What ingredients do you need for overnight oats recipe?

 - Oats: This is really the only ingredient that’s non-negotiable.
 Make sure to use plain old-fashioned oats and not quick oats because the consistency is best with rolled oats.
 You can also use gluten-free oats.
 Do not use steel cut oats.

 - Milk: For the liquid part, you can actually make this with water!
 But it’s more common to use milk.
 You can use full fat, 2% or low-fat milk.
 You can also use plant-based milk like almond milk, coconut milk, cashew milk or oat milk.

-- Chia Seeds (optional): These seeds are packed with tons of nutrition, and they help give the oats a pudding-like texture.
+- Chia seeds (optional): These seeds are packed with tons of nutrition, and they help give the oats a pudding-like texture.
 So I always like to include them in my base recipe.

 - Greek or vegan yogurt (optional): This gives the oats a tangy flavor, creamy texture and boost of protein.